jasger9000/Cryptographer/README.md

 ### Method two: Installer
 1. Download the [Installer](https://github.com/jasger9000/Cryptographer/releases/download/v0.7.0/Cryptographer.Installer.exe)
 2. Double click the installer
-   - Keep in mind, that you will need to have Administrator rights
    - You may encounter a Windows Smart Screen warning, this is due to the fact, that this software has no signature
 3. Follow the instructions of the installer
 4. Finished - you just need to run the program